graphql/graphql-spec/rfcs/InputUnion.md

 |----|----|----|----|----|
 | ⚠️ | ⚠️ | ✅ | ✅ | 🚫 |

-### 🎯 I) Input unions should be easy to upgrade from existing solutions
+### 🎯 I. Input unions should be easy to upgrade from existing solutions

 Many people in the wild are solving the need for input unions with validation at run-time (e.g. using the "tagged union" pattern).
 Formalising support for these existing patterns in a non-breaking way would enable existing schemas to become retroactively more type-safe.